1. Eat healthier and start moving.

 4. Don't forget key screening tests.

 Make sure you do your monthly self-exams for testicular cancer, which is the most common form of cancer in young men.
-We know, we know -- it's a little embarrassing.
 To learn how to do a self-exam, go to the Testicular Cancer Resource Center.
 Also, talk to your doctor about cholesterol, hypertension, and diabetes screening.
 It's never too early to start protecting your heart.